Sergipe: Geography

 The capital of the state is Aracaju (pop.
 479 767 in 2003), on the lower course or estuary of the Cotinguiba River, near the coast.
 The sandbar at the entrance to this river is exceptionally dangerous, and the port is frequented only by coasting vessels of light draught.
 The city is found on a sandy plain, and there are sand dunes within the city limits.
 In 1911, the main public buildings included a large plain church with unfinished twin towers, the government palace, the legislative halls, a public school and public hospital.

 The other principal towns are Estância - pop.
 62,218 (in 2005) on the Rio Real river in the southern part of the state and a center for the manufacturing of cotton-based textiles, cigars, cigarettes and soap as well as an active trade center; Laranjeiras - pop.
 26,452 (in 2005), located in a highly productive sugar-growing district north of the capital; Capela - pop.
 27,403 (in 2005); Simão Dias - pop.
 39,706 (in 2005); Lagarto - pop.
 90,345 (in 2005); São Cristóvão, formerly Sergipe d'el-Rey - pop.
 75,353 (in 2005), which was also the old colonial capital near the mouth of the Irapiranga.

+Etymology

+The name Sergipe originates from an Old Tupi word, Siriîype, meaning "in the river of the siri" (a species of crab) or "river of crabs".
+It combines siri ("crab") + pe ("in/on/river") and originally designated the Sergipe River.

+An alternative tradition holds that the river and the state were named after Serigy, a local Indigenous chief.